← All guides

 exit 0

-The same denylist ideas apply when *publishing* loop content, not just running it โ€” our ingest pipeline default-rejects any submitted loop containing rm -rf, curl | sh, force-pushes, or secret-reading commands, for exactly this reason.
+The same denylist matters when you publish loop content, not just when you run it.
+Our ingest pipeline default-rejects any submitted loop containing rm -rf, curl | sh, force-pushes, or secret-reading commands, for exactly this reason.

-Two more hooks worth having in every harness:
+Two more hooks belong in every harness:

-• PostToolUse on Edit/Write โ€” run the formatter and a fast lint on any file the agent touches, so drift gets corrected the moment it happens.
+• PostToolUse on Edit/Write — run the formatter and a fast lint on any file the agent touches, so drift is corrected the moment it happens.

-• Stop hook โ€” when the session ends, verify the agent wrote its handoff notes (see [ralph-guardrails-learning](/loops/ralph-guardrails-learning) for the pattern of appending learnings every iteration).
+• Stop hook — verify the agent wrote its handoff notes before the session ends. ralph-guardrails-learning builds on this pattern, appending learnings every iteration.

-Layer 2: Budgets โ€” bound the cost of being wrong
+Layer 2: Budgets — bound the cost of being wrong

 The harness enforces budgets.
-Never the model โ€” it's the thing being budgeted.
+Never the model — the model is the thing being budgeted.

 MAX_ITER=15